outerbounds/metaflow-tools/gcp/terraform/README.md

 If `deploy_airflow`  is set to true, then the `services` module will deploy Airflow via a [helm chart](https://airflow.apache.org/docs/helm-chart/stable/index.html) into the kubernetes cluster (the one deployed by the `infra` module).

-The Airflow installation will store all the logs under the `/airflow/logs` folder inside the storage bucket created by the `infra` module.
 The terraform template deploys Airflow configured with a `LocalExecutor`.
 Metaflow can work with any Airflow executor.
 This template deploys the `LocalExecutor` for simplicity.

 After you have changed the value of `deploy_airflow`, reapply terraform for both [infra and services](#usage).